 In my first week of training, I thought about skipping my first “long” run of 4 miles because it was cold.
-Luckily, my friend Madalyn sent me a text reminding me that skipping training wasn’t an option and I needed to meet her at the gym in 30 minutes.
-After overcoming that first mental roadblock and realizing skipping trainings was not going to help me reach my goal, I realized I had to be totally committed to following my training plan – no more skipping workouts!
+Luckily, a friend sent me a text to remind me that skipping training wasn’t an option and I needed to meet her at the gym in 30 minutes.
+After overcoming that first mental roadblock and realizing skipping training was not going to help me reach my goal, I realized I had to be totally committed to following my training plan – no more skipping workouts!

 I also completed the race by doing walk/run intervals for the full 13.1 miles.
 Running the whole race wasn’t the best option for me, so I built the endurance to complete the distance by running for two minutes and walking for five minutes.
 I completed the race in 2 hours and 30 minutes using those intervals.
 Make a plan and find a pace that works for you – make the necessary modifications to allow you to reach your goal.

 On a Scale of 1-10, I’m a 13.1: Tell others about your goal

 The more you verbalize your goal and tell people what you’re planning to do, the more accountable you’ll be to actually follow through.
 Once all your family and friends know that you’re going to train for a half marathon, you won’t want to fess up that you had to back out because you didn’t train, right?

 Telling others also helps build your support system.
 I can’t tell you how many encouraging texts and Facebook messages I received throughout training that helped boost my confidence.
 I started telling friends and family (and myself) that I was going to do a half marathon.
 I couldn’t have done it with support from my friends and family.